With interest rates rising, should you invest in the SGS bond and T-bill using your CPF to earn a higher return?

 How to apply for T-bill using CPF?

 For CPFIS-OA investments, you will need a CPF Investment Account with one of the three CPFIS agent banks (DBS/POSB, OCBC, and UOB).
-There is no need to open any CPF Investment Account if you wish to invest CPFIS-SA funds.

 Applications through ATMs and internet banking may close 1 to 2 business days before the auction, as your bank will need to process the application before the auction closes.
 Do check with your bank for the exact cut-off time for the different application channels.